|

 Grading policy: | Here is the grading scheme for the class:

 Homework extensions may be granted if the TAs see it as appropriate.
-E grades will not be granted except under extreme circumstances.
+Mainly ask the head TA for extensions, not Prof. Barr!
+E grades for the course will not be granted except under extreme circumstances.

-Please contact the Deans when
+Please contact the Deans when there are unusual or

-there are unusual or difficult circumstances, since the Deans can
+difficult circumstances, since the Deans can

 give us more leeway than usual, if they feel your circumstance